Many people come to see me for business coaching when they’re worried that their business might be failing.

 - You don’t look forward to going to work any more

-- You worry about the future for your staff
+- Worrying about the future of your staff

-- You feel like a failure (this is normal)
+- Feeling like a failure (this is normal)

 - You’re worried about sales next month, even though you’ve got lots of potential leads and prospects (this is normal)

-- You’re frustrated that you haven’t made that big breakthrough yet (this is normal)
+- Being frustrated that you haven’t made that big breakthrough yet (this is normal)

 - You have family and financial responsibilities, and you’re worried that you won’t be able to support them (this is normal)

-How to really tell if your business really is failing
+How to tell if your business is failing

-The problem is, that you won’t be able to see the wood for the trees.
-None of us can be objective about our own business, and how is doing, because we’re too deeply embedded in it.
-I have all of those worries in the second category from time to time as well, that’s just being a human being, my business isn’t failing, it’s all fine.
+We are too deeply embedded in it.
+I have all of those worries in the second category from time to time as well, that’s just being a human being.
+My business isn’t failing; it’s all fine.

 Go and talk to your accountant.
-Sometimes business owners are a bit shy of going to their accountant, a bit like how people with a health problem are a bit shy of going to their GP about that persistent cough.
-Your accountant, like your GP,wants you to come and talk to them sooner rather than later.
+Sometimes business owners are a bit shy about going to their accountant.
+A bit like how people with a health problem are a bit shy about going to their GP about that persistent cough.
+Your accountant, like your GP, wants you to come and talk to them sooner rather than later.
 If you do have to close the business down, your accountant is your first call anyway, so you might as well talk to her now.

 Get a trusted friend, one who has experience in running their own business, to look at the accounts with you.
-They should be able to tell you whether your worrying about nothing, or whether there’s something that need serious surgery.
+They should be able to tell you whether you’re worrying about nothing, or whether there’s something that needs serious surgery.

 Book a decision-making session with me.
-I promise to give you a completely objective view of the business, based on my experience of working with hundreds of businesses.
-I’ll be able to tell you whether you should take it off the life support machine, or, as often happens, give you some immediate tips on how to resuscitate it
+I promise to give you a completely objective view of the business, based on my experience of working with hundreds of companies.
+I’ll be able to tell you whether you should take it off the life support machine.
+Or, as often happens, give you some immediate tips on how to resuscitate it.